 As at the reporting date, the Company is not exposed to any significant direct currency risk arising on its financial assets and liabilities, as all direct investments of the Company are denominated in US\$, and a sensitivity analysis of currency risk is not meaningful at this time.
-However, the Company had previously put in place hedging mechanisms to hedge the currency risk arising on the £ share class.
+Additionally, from 31 March 2020, all remaining £ share class shares were converted to the US\$ share class.